Innocence: List of Those Freed From Death Row

 Note: James Bo Cochran (AL) and Timothy Hennis (NC) were originally on this list but are excluded following further research and developments.

-Number of cases in which DNA played a substantial factor in establishing innocence: 20
+Number of cases in which DNA was a substantial factor in establishing innocence: 20

 **DPIC refers to the Innocence Project's (Cardozo Law School, NY) criteria for whether a post-conviction exoneration was the result of DNA testing.